mona-ragab/city-weather/README.md

 ## Instructions to run assignment locally

-Note: make sure you have the required database and user as in database.yml
+Note: Pleas, make sure you have the required database and user as in database.yml

 ```
 bundle install